 Certain features and add-on components may require additional operating-system patches.
 To make ovoinstall aware of these mandatory patches, you must uncomment the corresponding lines (or add additional entries) to the

-/etc/opt/OV/share/conf/OpC/mgmt\sv/ovo.info. <platform>.txt file, where <platform> is one of the following platforms: HP-UX 11.11 or HP-UX 11.23 PA-RISC.
+/etc/opt/OV/share/conf/OpC/mgmt\sv/ovo.info.HP-UX.B.11.23.txt.

 You can do this upon the first prompt from the ovoinstall installation script.

 Oracle Database